Following on the success of my blog answering the important life question: “How do octopuses poo?“, it’s high time I address “How do octopuses mate?”

 Why?
 Because truly, by having better understanding of the adaptations of species that look so different from us, I believe we can be better humans.

-What has catalyzed this blog finally being written is the following video by fellow diver Mel Vincent.
-On a night dive, what he thought was one Giant Pacific Octopus, turned out to be two AND evidence that they had likely mated.
+What has catalyzed this blog finally being written is the following video by fellow diver Mel Vincent with buddy Jerry Berry.
+On a night dive, what they thought was one Giant Pacific Octopus, turned out to be two AND evidence that they had likely mated.
 The evidence is the empty “spermatophores”.

 Spermatophores?
 The name gives you a good sense of what those might be, they are the rope-like sperm packets of a male octopus.

 Male octopuses have a specialized arm with no suckers at the tip called the “hectocotylus arm”.
 In Giant Pacific Octopuses, the hectocotylus arm is the third on the right.
 The section at the top which has the spermatophores is called the “ligula”.
 This section does not have the cells that allows colour and texture to change (the chromatophores).
 So the males often keep it curled up which helps discern males and females i.e. look for a curled up arm.